guybedford/require-css/README.md

 This will then output all the css to the file `mymodule.css`.
 This configuration can also be placed on the module object itself for layer-specific settings.

+Optimization is fully compatible with exclude and include.

+**Note: Optimization will only work when using r.js version 2.1.0 or later (released Oct 4 2012)**

 CSS Compression